libavg/libavg/sphinxdoc/events.rst

     .. autoclass:: InputDevice(name, [eventReceiverNode])

-        Base class for user defined input devices which feed events to the system.
+        Base class for input devices which feed events to the system.
+Derived classes can be either user-defined or one of the predefined libavg input devices.
+User-defined InputDevice objects are registered with the system by calling :py:meth:`Player.addInputDevice`.
+After this, the emitted
-        Once registered to the system by :py:meth:`Player.addInputDevice`, the emitted events can be processed like any other events.
+        events are processed like any other events.

         :param String name: